-Idaho’s Health Insurance Exchange Onward and UpwardAdded by Hawley Troxell in Articles & Publications, Health Law on June 24, 2013
+Idaho’s Health Insurance Exchange Onward and UpwardAdded by Hawley Troxell in Articles & Blogs, Health Law on June 24, 2013

 It is not news to Idaho’s business community that the state legislature recently passed the Idaho Health Insurance Exchange Act,1 few, however, are aware of exactly what the Act does and what steps are next for the implementation of a state-based health insurance exchange.